How Kerry Condon prepped for the Oscars, according to her red carpet team

 I decided to do the research so you wouldn’t have to, which is where I learned about the “rejection mindset.”

 According to a recent study in the Netherlands, the more options we have for mates, the more pessimistic and rejecting our outlook is towards finding a new romantic partner.
-“Thanks to online dating, there are more possibilities to meet new partners than ever before, yet at the same time there have never been more single people in western society.” according to Pronk, Assistant Researcher at Tilburg University.
+“Thanks to online dating, there are more possibilities to meet new partners than ever before, yet at the same time there have never been more single people in Western society,” according to Pronk, Assistant Researcher at Tilburg University.

-The study consisted of creating an app with a Tinder-eque look and feel with the hypothesis of the “rejection mindset” – that the more choice we have available to us, the less likely we are to find “the one”, and feel positive about doing so.
-There were 315 participants divided into two groups and shown either 45 or 90 pictures of potential partners on a computer screen and told to either press a green heart to accept or a red cross to reject the picture.
+The study consisted of creating an app with a Tinder-esque look and feel with the hypothesis of the “rejection mindset” – the more choice we have available to us, the less likely we are to find “the one”, and feel positive about doing so.
+There were 315 participants divided into two groups.
+Each group was shown either 45 or 90 pictures of potential partners on a computer screen and told to either press a green heart to accept or a red cross to reject the picture.
 In both males and females, it was found that green hearts and optimism reign at the beginning of a swiping journey but dwindle as people continuously swipe through their options.
 The study found that 45 is the magic number when it comes to pictures per day for swiping.
 This is why the likes of Hinge, Bumble, Tinder and Grindr offer 50-70 likes a day, because it’s enough to get someone hooked, and keep them optimistic.
 The study suggests that the use of apps activates the “rejection mindset” in most men and women.

 I have spoken about island fever before, which speaks to the notion that if we didn’t have the apps, we’d likely accept our lot, and maybe even be happier with our lot because we have less of an awareness of different realities that could be ours.
 Today, we live in a world where different realities could be ours without ever needing to leave the couch because it’s all a swipe away.

-Rejection mindset, when it boils down to it, is the feeling of – “this is perfectly fine, but what if it could be better?”
+Rejection mindset, when it boils down to it, is the feeling of – “This is perfectly fine, but what if it could be better?”

-What if I could find someone who has a sense of humour that is more attuned with mine?
+What if I could find someone who has a sense of humour that is more attuned to mine?
 What if I could find someone with slightly bigger arms or thinner ankles?
 What if I could find someone who is a little more driven, or has a more interesting job?

 I have been off the apps for over a month now and my key findings so far include: